Starting a clothing line involves a couple of seemingly basic tasks. You have to:

 - While the manufacturer might have significant experience producing part of your line, adding a product that they are not familiar with might generate work that differs in quality.
 It also may mean that your manufacturer will need to hire new labor or purchase different machines to accommodate your new product requests, passing those costs onto you.

-Collaborating with Multiple Clothing Manufacturers
+Collaborating with a List of Clothing Manufacturers

 Working with multiple different manufacturers also comes with its own list of pros and cons.
 Let’s start with what makes it great: